- TRUST FRAMEWORK FOR DIGITAL IDENTITY

 Share your information in a digital format

-People, businesses and other organisations can use their information in a digital way, to represent themselves in the digital world.
+People, businesses and other organisations can use their information in a digital way to access services, both in person and online.

 Any kind of information about you can be shared in a digital form, including: